---sdegree: Degree of flat field fitting polynomial along spatial direction.
-Default: 4
+--s\degree: Degree of polynomial used for fitting along spatial direction.
+Default: -1

-This parameter only affects the processing of LSS and LSS-like data.
-If the configuration parameter --sdegree is set to a non-negative value, the master flat field normalisation is performed by modeling its large scale trend with a polynomial fitted along the spatial direction (and not along the dispersion direction, as for the case of shorter slits), for each CCD column.
-If --sdegree < 0 the illumination trend is obtained instead by median filtering with a running box of sizes --dradius and --sradius.
+If the configuration parameter --s\degree is set to a non-negative value, the master flat field normalisation is performed by modeling its large scale trend with a polynomial fitted along the spatial direction for each slit.
+See 10.10.2 for details of the normalisation algorithm.

---ddegree: Degree of flat field fitting polynomial along dispersion direction.
+--d\nknots: Number of knots used for the spline fitting along dispersion direction.
 Default: -1

-This parameter does not affect the processing of LSS or LSS-like data.
-If --ddegree is set to a non-negative value, the master flat field normalisation is performed by modeling its large scale trend with a polynomial fitted along the dispersion direction.
-The flat field spectra are spatially rectified applying the curvature model before the fit is performed, and the smoothed result is mapped back to the CCD frame before being used for normalising the master flat field.
-If --ddegree < 0 the illumination trend is obtained instead by median filtering the spatially rectified spectra with a running box of sizes --dradius and --sradius.
-Polynomial modeling should be preferred whenever appropriate, i.e., in all those cases where the flat field illumination does not vary with the wavelength in a too complex way, and the fit residuals would not display systematic displacements from the flat field illumination trend.
+If $-d_nknots$ is set to a non-negative value, the master flat field normalisation is performed by modeling its large scale trend with a cubic spline polynomial fitted along the dispersion direction.
+The flat field spectra are spatially rectified applying the curvature model before the fit is performed (only for non LSS nor LSS-like data), and the smoothed result is mapped back to the CCD frame before being used for normalising the master flat field.
+If $-d_nknots < 0$ the illumination trend is obtained instead by median filtering the spatially rectified spectra with a running box of sizes (see -dradius) on averaged flat field spectral profile.